pursed

 - The effect of pursed lip inspiration and inspiratory sniffing on mean arterial pressure depended upon accompanying hyperventilation.

-用嘴唇吸气和用鼻子吸气对于平均动脉压的作用主要依靠呼吸的深度。 - She pursed her lips together, as though fearing to betray her news
+用嘴唇吸气和用鼻子吸气对于平均动脉压的作用主要依靠呼吸的深度。 - She pursed her pretty lips and peaked her eyebrows.

 从闭合嘴唇中呼气,就好像在吹口哨。